Who I Am (book): Synopsis

 Townshend describes himself in the book as "probably bisexual" because of a brief affair he had with journalist Danny Fields and his interest in Mick Jagger, saying "Mick is the only man I've ever seriously wanted to fuck".
 Keith Moon and John Entwistle felt that Townshend was too prudish around groupies and once paid one $100 to infect him with gonorrhea.
 Townshend says he tried to distance himself from rock stardom as much as possible.
 He studied the works of Indian spiritual master and mystic Meher Baba, and while he was able to avoid drugs and extramarital sex most of the time, Townshend says he periodically lapsed and indulged in cocaine and alcohol.

-The book details Townshend's work as an editor at London publisher Faber and Faber, some of the literary personalities he worked with, and some the books he commissioned.
+The book details Townshend's work as an editor at London publisher Faber and Faber, some of the literary personalities he worked with, and some of the books he commissioned.
 It also covers his charity work in rehabilitation programs and establishing a shelter for battered wives.
 In 2003 Townshend was arrested for allegedly downloading child pornography.
 In the book he claims that he accessed the images as research for a campaign against the presence of such images, and was helping to set up "a research program for a new support system for survivors of childhood abuse".
 He was later given a formal police caution.
 Townshend wrote that he had accepted the caution only because "I was in no frame of mind to live through another eternity – this time in court", although he later wished he had gone to trial to prove his innocence.